jasonm23/onlisp-markdown/onlisp.md

 nondeterminism.
 Fig ure 22.4 contains Scheme implementations of choose and fail.
 Beneath the surface, choose and fail simulate nondeterminism by backtracking.
-A backtracking search program must somehow store enough information to pursue other alterna- tives if the chosen one fails.
+A backtracking search program must somehow store enough information to pursue other alternatives if the chosen one fails.
 This information is stored in the form of continuations on the global list *paths*.